NU-RDS/rds25-project/README.md

 ### Mathematical Foundation

 #### Tendon Kinematics
-The system uses a Jacobian-based approach for tendon-to-joint mapping:
+The system uses a Jacobian-based approach for tendon-to-joint mapping, with each motor's velocity mapped to its respective actuating joint's velocity through a tendon routing matrix, an example for which is shown in dex finger below:

 **Dexterous Finger Jacobian:**
 ```